2022 Nissan Rogue vs Murano

 The updated Rogue is definitely quicker than last year’s model.
 It can now scamper to 60 mph in a satisfying 7.5 seconds.
 In the past, this crossover needed about 8.3 seconds to hit the mark.
 When traveling in mountainous areas, no longer does the Rogue feel weak.

-Every Murano trim uses a proven V6 engine, which has received several awards over the years.
-Dual overhead cams help it to push out a pleasing 260 hp and 240 lb-ft of torque.
-Like the Rogue, the Murano makes use of Nissan’s gearless Xtronic transmission.
-However, it has not received any recent updates to improve responsiveness.
+Every Murano trim utilizes a proven V6 engine, which has received several awards.
+Dual overhead cams help it to generate a decent 260 horsepower and 240 pound-feet of torque.
+Similar to the Rogue, the Murano comes with Nissan’s gearless Xtronic transmission.
+Nonetheless, it has not received any recent updates to enhance responsiveness.

 With a 0-60 mph time of 7.1 seconds, the Murano is a few ticks quicker than the Rogue.
 Test drivers praise the Murano for its confident performance.
 This crossover packs enough muscle to promote trouble-free highway merging.